caprover/caprover/CONTRIBUTING.md

 # Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
-The best way is our Telegram channel:
+The best way is our Slack channel:

 ```
 https://join.slack.com/t/captainduckduck/shared_invite/enQtNDEwMjc3MjcxNjUzLWQ4YjljN2JiMGU5Nzk5NjcwMDEzNDNiMTNkOTVhNTA4YTYwOThkNDkyMTlkMDFhMzAzOTA5YjcwY2E4NWRkYzk